scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * Connectivity: Select the VPC.
 The default VPC will work.
 * Subnet group: Select from available.
 * Public access: Yes
-* VPC security group: select the default security group as well as a security group with inbound rule that opens up the database port (in our case port 5432)
+* VPC security group: select the default security group as well as a security group with inbound rule that opens up the database port (in this case port 5432)
 * Availability Zone: AZ1
 * Database port: 5432
 * Database authentication: Password authentication